lethexa/lethexa-nbodycalc/README.md

 lethexa-nbodycalc
 -----------------

-Multibody-gravity simulation (no gui, only the calculations).
+Multibody-gravity simulation using Runge-Kutta-Integration method.
+There is an example in a website using canvas to show plante movements.

 Installation
 ------------